mtiller/ModelicaBook/text/source/behavior/arrays/oned.rst

 .. _one-dimensional-heat-transfer:

-One Dimensional Heat Transfer
+One-Dimensional Heat Transfer
 -----------------------------

 Our previous discussion on :ref:`state-space` introduced matrices and vectors.
 The focus was primarily on mathematical aspects of arrays.
-In this section, we will consider how arrays can be used to represent something a bit more physical, the one dimensional spatial distribution of variables.
+In this section, we will consider how arrays can be used to represent something a bit more physical, the one-dimensional spatial distribution of variables.
 We'll look at several features in Modelica that are related to arrays and how they allow us to compactly express behavior involving arrays.

 Our problems will center around the a simple heat transfer problem.
-Consider a one dimensional rod like the one shown below:
+Consider a one-dimensional rod like the one shown below:

 .. todo::